Skip to main content

 “Whole grains such as brown rice, quinoa, and oats provide complex carbohydrates, which are essential for energy to fuel your workouts,” Dr. Abood noted.

 Quinoa, especially, has risen in popularity in recent years due to the extensive health benefits it provides.
 Quinoa is high in protein, amino acids, vitamins, minerals, fiber, and antioxidants.
-Not only that, but it is naturally gluten-free.
-Quinoa also is known as a complete protein in that it contains both fiber and complex carbohydrates.
+Not only that, but it is naturally gluten free.
+Quinoa is also known as a complete protein in that it contains both fiber and complex carbohydrates.
 Eating it after a workout can help to repair, protect, and rebuild muscle.
 No wonder this humble little seed is so popular.

 Nuts and seeds

-An easy snack to toss in the gym bag, nuts are not only convenient but packed full of protein and healthy fat.
-A good mix of nuts will provide your post-workout body with many essentials like magnesium, omega-3 fatty acids, and vitamin E. Some good nuts to eat to help build your muscle are almonds, which are high in protein; walnuts, which are high in omega-3 fatty acids; and pistachios, which contain more protein than an egg per 1/4 cup serving.
+Some good nuts to eat to help build your muscle are almonds, which are high in protein; walnuts, which are high in omega-3 fatty acids; and pistachios, which contain more protein than an egg per 1/4 cup serving.
 “Nuts and seeds are rich in healthy fats, fiber, and protein, making them an excellent snack for muscle building,” Dr. Abood stated.

 Fruits and vegetables